st-marys-church/st-marys-church.github.io/content/home-page/mass-times.md

-\* 7:00am Mass 1st Sunday (Sinhala), 3rd Sunday (Tamil)

-All Masses are in English except where noted
-Mass in English at 7:00am, at “Nirmala Chapel”, Clifford Place.
+\* 7:00am Mass 1st Sunday (Sinhala), 3rd Sunday (Tamil).
+All Masses are in English except where noted Mass in English at 7:00am, at “Nirmala Chapel”, Clifford Place.